IBM-Cloud/docs-services/services/Reappt/reappt_publisher.md

 {:shortdesc}

-To complete this example, you need a Reappt service and a Node.js application.
+To complete this example, you need a Reappt service and a Bluemix web application that uses SDK for Node.js.

-This example steps through creating a Node.js app that uses a bound Reappt service to publish data.
+This example steps through creating an SDK for Node.js app that uses a bound Reappt service to publish data.
 The full code example is provided after the steps.

 1. Use the Bluemix user interface to bind your Reappt service to your Node.js app.